lewissbaker/cppcoro/README.md

 the result of the task to be created.
 It also allows multiple coroutines to concurrently await the result.

+The task will start executing on the thread that first `co_await`s the task.
+Subsequent awaiters will either be suspended and queued for resumption when the task completes or will continue synchronously if the task has already run to completion.

+If an awaiter is suspended while waiting for the task to complete then it will be resumed on the thread that completes execution of the task. ie. the thread that executes the `co_return` or that throws the unhandled exception that terminates execution of the coroutine.

 API Summary
 ```c++
 namespace cppcoro